-Klotz Student Health Center physicians are experts in college health and are board certified in family medicine, pediatrics, internal medicine, gynecology, travel medicine, orthopedics and sports medicine.
-Klotz Student Health Center providers also include specialists in physical therapy, chiropractic, massage therapy, optometry, podiatry, dentistry, and women's and men's health.
+Klotz Student Health Center physicians are experts in college health and are board certified in family medicine, pediatrics, internal medicine, gynecology, travel medicine, and sports medicine.
+Klotz Student Health Center providers also include specialists in physical therapy, chiropractic, optometry, dentistry, and women's health.

-Support staff includes an x-ray technician, three laboratory technicians and two pharmacists.
+Support staff includes x-ray technicians, clinical laboratory technicians, and pharmacists.
 Health promotion and education programs are a critical part of the services offered to students that promote wellness and disease prevention in a learning-centered environment and university community.

 Accreditation and Affiliates

 The Klotz Student Health Center is accredited by the Accreditation Association for Ambulatory Health Care, Incorporated (AAAHC).

 According to the AAAHC, accreditation is a voluntary process through which an organization is able to measure the quality of its services and performance against nationally recognized standards.
 The accreditation process involves self-assessment by the organization, as well as a thorough review by the Accreditation Association's expert surveyors who have extensive experience in the ambulatory health care environment.

 The accreditation certificate is a symbol that an organization is committed to providing high-quality health care and that it has demonstrated that commitment by measuring up to the Accreditation Association's high standards.

 The Klotz Student Health Center laboratory is accredited by the Commission on Office Laboratory Accreditation (COLA).
 COLA assesses compliance with federal CLIA regulations and standards.

 Since its inception in 1920, the American College Health Association (ACHA) has been dedicated to the health needs of students at colleges and universities.
 It is the principal leadership organization for the field of college health and provides services, communications and advocacy that help its members to advance the health of their campus communities.